Key Takeaways

 Why Over-Harvesting Happens

-Over-harvesting is the single most serious and common complication of FUE hair transplant - and it is almost entirely preventable.
+Over-harvesting is the single most serious and common complication of FUE hair transplant - and it is almost entirely preventable, as highlighted by the ISHRS.
 It occurs when:

 Signs of an Over-Harvested Donor